Guide to Cutting Speeds and Feeds: Definition, Selection, Calculation and More | CNCLATHING

 Z = number of flutes

-Too high cutting speed will make the tool more easily damaged, while too low speed may be lost lots of time and reduce production efficiency.
+Too high a cutting speed will make the tool more easily damaged, while too low a speed may result in loss of time and reduced production efficiency.
 How to set the cutting speed on a lathe?

-– When speeds measured in revolutions per minute: changed by stepped pulleys or gear levers
+– When speeds are measured in revolutions per minute, they are changed by stepped pulleys or gear levers.

-– For belt-driven lathe: speeds obtained by changing flat belt and back gear drive.
+– For belt-driven lathes, speeds are obtained by changing the flat belt and back gear drive.

-– For geared-head lathe: speeds changed by moving speed levers into proper positions according to r/min chart fastened to headstock.
+– For a geared-head lathe, speeds are changed by moving speed levers into proper positions according to the r/min chart fastened to the headstock.
 But don’t change the speeds when the machine is running.